Jane’s Walk Plaza Tour!

 The centralizing trend led to the three main elements of the Plaza Project, which are depicted in white in the postcard.
 Part One was the completion of a magnificent new train station on the plaza’s east side.
 Part Two was the building of the Chateau Laurier across the street from the station.
 Part Three was the filling in of the triangle between the Sappers’ (front) and Dufferin (back) bridges over the Rideau Canal to create a brand new central civic space.
 It was to be called Connaught Plaza after the Duke of Connaught, the third son of Queen Victoria, who was Governor General at the time.

 What is Lost Ottawa?

-Lost Ottawa is a Facebook community whose 50,000 members post images of Ottawa from 1800 AD to the Year 2000.
+Lost Ottawa started of a Facebook community whose 50,000 members post images of Ottawa from Year 1800 to the Year 2000.
 When a photo catches their eye, members of the community leave dozens and sometime hundreds of comments about forgotten buildings, places, and events around the nation’s capital.

 The results are a community history of our time and town.
 We’ve turned that history in two books and there is a third on the way, containing 75 more pictures and stories about life in our fantastic city.